Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - [ ] 4
 - [x] 3

 #### Q93.
-Which class acts as root class for Java Exception hierarchy?
+Which class acts as the root class for the Java Exception hierarchy?

 - [ ] Clonable
 - [x] Throwable